SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Trap_Processor.md

 # Generic Trap Processor

-This driver will receive traps on a DMA.
+This connector will receive traps on a DMA.
 It allows you to specify rules that received traps need to match.
 Traps matching these rules will be logged with information that is generated based on the rule and trap data.

 ## About